updated

 Karibu Sana – A Warm Welcome

 My name is Akoth.
-After over 20 years in the U.S., I returned to my homeland of Kenya, settling in my rural village called Kadongo, in Migori County, in South Western Kenya close to the Tanzanian border.
+After over 20 years in the U.S., I am slowly returning to my homeland of Kenya, settling in my rural village called Kadongo, in Migori County, in South Western Kenya close to the Tanzanian border.
 My journey home was inspired by a deep desire to reconnect with my roots and help my community.
 I’m now building a self-sustaining homestead rooted in natural farming.
+I am not fully relocated, (this takes time and resources) so while you may not find me, the space and activities are set such that as a workawayers, you will always find a refuge here.
+The farm operates 24/7.
+There are always 2- 4 people at the farm always.

 About us